licitdev/docs/configuration/data-model.md

 ### Types of Relationships

-Note that when we talk about two related tables, we refer to them as the _parent table_ and the _related table_.
-These two terms are based solely on perspective, similar to the terms _this_ and _that_ or the terms _here_ and _there_.
-They signify the perspective from which you are looking at the relationship.There are several ways you can relationally link tables:
+There are several ways you can relationally link tables:

 - **One to One** — Each row in the parent data table can link to one row in the related table.
 - **Many to One** — Many rows in the parent data table can link to one row in the related table.